Sweet Potato Tacos

-Sweet potatoes are one of my top picks for any mexican related recipes.
+Sweet potatoes are one of my top picks for a vegetarian dinner.
 They are so delicious when paired with seasonings like cumin, paprika, and chili powder.

 Sweet potatoes are perfect for vegetarian mexican recipes, because they are not only nutrient dense (and filling), but their sweetness contrasts perfectly with those smoky flavors and fresh zing-y lime juice.